 Under the provisions, where an individual makes a correction request on the basis that specific forms of credit information exist because of circumstances beyond the individual’s control, the entity that receives the request must consider whether the information is inaccurate, out-of-date, incomplete, irrelevant or misleading, having regard to the purpose for which the information is held.
 If the entity that received the request is not the credit provider that originally disclosed the information, they must consult with that credit provider.
 Where the first responder determines that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading, having regard to the purpose for which the information is held, they must agree to correct it.

-To help explain the scope of the mechanism, s 20(12) includes examples of circumstances beyond the individual’s control.
+To help explain the scope of the mechanism, section 20(12) includes examples of circumstances beyond the individual’s control.
 Those examples are natural disaster, domestic abuse, or an error in processing a direct debt or fraud.
 This provides an indication of the extent to which the circumstances must be beyond the individual's control, without specifying a precise list.
 The new term in that list – domestic abuse – is intended to be interpreted widely, and not intended to be limited to conduct by e.g. a spouse or partner or conduct which involves physical violence.
 By contrast, domestic abuse is intended to encompass different types of abuse including financial abuse, emotional abuse, and other forms of coercive control.

 The mechanism is not available for all types of credit-related personal information.
-Corrections under s 20(12) of Schedule 2 can be requested in respect of default information, payment information, new arrangement information of the kind described in subsection 6S(1) of the Act, RHI (where the relevant monthly payment obligations have been met or varied) and FHI.
+Corrections under section 20(12) of Schedule 2 can be requested in respect of default information, payment information, new arrangement information of the kind described in subsection 6S(1) of the Act, RHI (where the relevant monthly payment obligations have been met or varied) and FHI.

 Corrections of information about statute-barred debts